teamclairvoyant/airflow-rest-api-plugin/README.md

 ##### dag_state

-Get the status of a dag run
+Get the status of a dag run.
+Supports both http GET and POST methods.

 Available in Airflow Version: 1.8.0 or greater